-Building a voice assistant for an Ionic Angular app
+Building a voice agent for an Ionic Angular app

-With Alan AI SDK for Ionic, you can create a voice assistant or chatbot and embed it to your Ionic Angular app.
-The Alan AI Platform provides you with all the tools and leverages the industry’s best Automatic Speech Recognition (ASR), Spoken Language Understanding (SLU) and Speech Synthesis technologies to quickly build an AI assistant from scratch.
+With Alan AI SDK for Ionic, you can create a voice agent or chatbot and embed it to your Ionic Angular app.
+The Alan AI Platform provides you with all the tools and leverages the industry’s best Automatic Speech Recognition (ASR), Spoken Language Understanding (SLU) and Speech Synthesis technologies to quickly build an AI agent from scratch.

 In this tutorial, we will create a simple Ionic app with three tabs.
-The app users will be able to tap the voice assistant button and give custom voice commands on each tab, and the AI assistant will reply to them.
+The app users will be able to tap the voice agent button and give custom voice commands on each tab, and the AI agent will reply to them.

 What you will learn